Why should I use a virtual environment?

 Real-world analogy

-When you install Python packages globally (directly into your system Python), several problems can arise:
+When you install Python packages globally (directly into your system Python), several problems arise:

 - Version conflicts: Different projects might need different versions of the same package